rendyanthony/gamepad-tv-remote/README.md

 ![Overview Diagram](docs/overview.png)

-Although the concept should work for other TV/gamepad models, the project was mainly created for my own personal use case.
-This means it is optimized for the devices that I have and how I prefer to use them.
+Although the concept should work for other TV/gamepad models, the project was mainly created for my own personal use cases.
+Which means the code is optimized for the devices that I own:

 1. TV: Sony Bravia KD-65X9000E (Android TV)
 2. Gamepad: Dualshock 4 (CUH-ZCT1)